apache/apisix-website/blog/en/blog/2022/07/22/how-is-google-cloud-tau-t2a-performing.md

 ## Summarize

 This article mainly uses Apache APISIX to compare the performance of Google Cloud T2A and Google Cloud T2D.
-It can be seen that in network IO-intensive computing scenarios such as API gateways, Google Cloud T2A is not so brilliant compared to T2D, but as the first attempt of Google Cloud VMs on the Arm architecture, I believe it will continue to evolve better.
+It can be seen that in network IO-intensive computing scenarios such as API gateways, Google Cloud T2A is not so brilliant compared to T2D, but as the first attempt of Google Cloud VMs on the ARM architecture, I believe it will continue to evolve better.